Scott Reeves

 Solos: tenor 1 & tenor 2, piano.
 Doubles – soprano lead

 Dave Liebman’s classic line, originally recorded on Elvin Jones’s Live at the Lighthouse.
 Scott’s arrangement appears on the Dave Liebman Big Band recording, As Always, in a slightly altered format.
 The melody contains some crunchy intervals and modern chord progressions; the sax soli is an orchestration of a portion of Lieb’s solo on the original recording.
-Moderately difficult (especially for saxes).
+A challenge for the sax section.

 • Something for Thad (Reeves)